 Space dominance is seen to be the natural evolution of warfare; however, the expansion of warfare into space may come at an extremely high price.
-The US, which has become increasingly reliant on spacebased assets, may jeopardize its current posi-tion of global influence as the sole superpow-er by instigating a space arms race, which it is not guaranteed to win and which may adversely affect global stability.
-Advocates for the peaceful use of space contend that the risks of placing weapons into space are inap-propriate, especially in the face of current technological hurdles and suggestions that space-based weapons roles may be performed effectively from the ground.
-In fact, ICIS and the UN Committee on the Peaceful Uses of Outer Space are proposing a world treaty to ban space-based weapons so that the large amounts of funding dedicated to space-based weapon initiatives, such as NMD, could be redirected to better address terrorism and re-solve human and environmental problems.
+The US, which has become increasingly reliant on space-based assets, may jeopardize its current position of global influence as the sole superpower by instigating a space arms race, which it is not guaranteed to win and which may adversely affect global stability.
+Advocates for the peaceful use of space contend that the risks of placing weapons into space are inappropriate, especially in the face of current technological hurdles and suggestions that space-based weapons roles may be performed effectively from the ground.
+In fact, ICIS and the UN Committee on the Peaceful Uses of Outer Space are proposing a world treaty to ban space-based weapons so that the large amounts of funding dedicated to space-based weapon initiatives, such as NMD, could be redirected to better address terrorism and resolve problems of humanity and the environment.

-Canada does not support the weapon-ization of space; however, Canada's associa-tion with the US through NORAD, which may be influenced by the creation of US Northern Command and the implementation of the US NMD programme, may jeopardize that position.
-Simply because it is too early to know whether or not NMD will actually lead to the deployment of space-based weap-ons, Canada's participation in NMD should not be interpreted as Canadian support for the weaponization of space.
+Canada does not support the weaponization of space; however, Canada's association with the US through NORAD, which may be influenced by the creation of US Northern Command and the implementation of the US NMD programme, may jeopardize that position.
+Canada's participation in NMD should not be interpreted as Canadian support for the weaponization of space simply because it is too early to know whether or not NMD will actually lead to the deployment of space-based weapons.
 Therefore, it is recommended that Canada continue to participate in NORAD even if it means participating in NMD since Canada would then be in a better position to influence the future of space-based weapons.

 Currently, there are no known weapons in space, but the US has shown a clear intent to deploy space-based weapons in support of the NMD programme.
-However, with the many technical difficulties and political hurdles being experienced with space-based weapons, it is also clear that much research and development are required before the weaponization of space can begin.
-Therefore, even though the US will be withdrawing from the ABM Treaty in less than six months, there is ample time to prevent the weaponization of space.
+However, with the many technical difficulties and political hurdles being experienced with space-based weapons, it is also clear that much research and development is required before the weaponization of space can begin.
+Therefore, even though the US will be withdrawing from the ABM Treaty in less than six months, there is amply time to prevent the weaponization of space.
 The Outer Space treaty has not been sufficient to deter the militarization of space and, with the pending US abrogation of the ABM treaty, the global community will be in need of another such document to help influence global stability.
-Therefore, as recommended by ICIS and the UN Committee on the Peaceful Uses of Outer Space, it is time to negotiate a world treaty banning space-based weapons to prevent the weaponization of space.
+Therefore, as recommended by ICIS and the UN Committee on the Peaceful prevent the weaponization of space.

+Uses of Outer Space, it is time to negotiate a world treaty banning space-based weapons to